molpopgen/fwdpy11/doc/pages/tskit_interchange.rst

    `tskit`'s IndividualTable does not distinguish "alive" from "dead" individuals.
    Thus, the metadata for :attr:`fwdpy11.DiploidPopulation.diploid_metadata` and :attr:`fwdpy11.DiploidPopulation.ancient_sample_metadata` are concatenated, with the former coming before the latter.
+For all nodes corresponding to individuals, their `flag` field is set to `tskit.NODE_IS_SAMPLE` in the nodes table.

 The mutation metadata are trickier still, but the same general principles apply: